runatlantis/atlantis/README.md

 - install ngrok so we can expose Atlantis to GitHub
 - start Atlantis

-If you're ready to permanently set up Atlantis see [Production-Ready Deployment](#production-ready-deployment) and check out [repository terraform-aws-atlantis](https://github.com/terraform-aws-modules/terraform-aws-atlantis) where complete Terraform configurations for running Atlantis on AWS Fargate are hosted.
+If you're ready to permanently set up Atlantis see [Production-Ready Deployment](#production-ready-deployment).

 ## Pull/Merge Request Commands
 Atlantis currently supports three commands that can be run via pull request comments (or merge request comments on GitLab):